e-conomic/client-side-application-course/README.md

 <b>Method:</b> Take weekly lectures led by three full-time developers from e-conomic.
 The lectures will - as a minimum - cover the material listed in the syllabus of the course.
 Lectures will be held at e-conomic international at their office on Langebrogade in Copenhagen.
 We will wrap up the course by developing a small client-side web application that, as a minimum, incorporates the theory which has been presented throughout the lectures.
 Students will present their final projects in teams of 2 or 3.

-<b>After the project the student must demonstrate a solid understanding of:</b>
+<b>After the project the student must be able to:</b>

-* the Javascript programming language and reflect upon differences and parallels to previously know programming languages e.g. Java or C#
+* demonstrate an understanding of the Javascript programming language and reflect upon differences and parallels to previously know programming languages e.g. Java or C#
-* the characteristics of a client application
+* explain the characteristics of a client application
-* the design decision behind React
+* explain the design decision behind React
-* what the virtual DOM is and how it affects HTML processing and rendering performance
+* demonstrate a solid understanding of the virtual DOM and how it affects HTML processing and rendering performance
-* the flux design pattern and how it differs from MVC and MVVM
+* demonstrate a solid understanding of the flux design pattern and how it differs from MVC and MVVM
-* the differences between immutable and mutable data structures
+* explain the differences between immutable and mutable data structures
+* demonstrate a solid understanding of static vs dynamic typing in JavaScript
-* designing and writing unit tests in JavaScript
+* design, write and execute unit tests in JavaScript
-* static vs dynamic typing in JavaScript
+* write and deploy a client side web application written in JavaScript

 To hand in: A client side web application that involves the concepts covered throughout the course.
 This should include, but is not limited to, creating custom react components, integration with a web service, local persistence.
 A short technical paper (8-10 pages) discussing the implementation.